Skip to content

 Load Balancers

-MetaKube allows you to easily publish your Service behind a load balancer with an external IP address.
-The load balancers are provided by OpenStack Octavia.
+MetaKube lets you publish your Service behind a load balancer with an external IP address.
+OpenStack Octavia provides the load balancers.

 Configuration